sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 dashboard-key-file: "/path/to/ssl/key.pem"
 {{< /highlight >}}

-In the example above, we provide the path to the cert, key and CA file.
-After restarting the `sensu-backend` service, the parameters are loaded and you are able to access the dashboard at https://localhost:3000.
-Configuring these attributes will also ensure that agents are able to communicate securely.
-Let's move on to securing agent to server communication.
+In this example, we provide the path to the cert, key, and CA file.
+After you restart the `sensu-backend` service, the parameters will load and you will able to access the dashboard at https://localhost:3000.
+Configuring these attributes will also ensure that agents can communicate securely.

-## Securing Sensu agent to server communication
+## Secure Sensu agent-to-server communication

-We'll now discuss securing agent to server communication.
-Please note: by changing the agent configuration to communicate via WebSocket Secure protocol, the agent will no longer communicate over a plaintext connection.
-If the server is not secured as described in the [section above](#securing-the-api-and-the-dashboard), communication between the agent and server will not function.
+_**NOTE**: If you change the agent configuration to communicate via WebSocket Secure protocol, the agent will no longer communicate over a plaintext connection.
+For communication to continue, you must complete the steps in this section **and** in the [Secure the API and dashboard][11] section._

 By default, an agent uses the insecure `ws://` transport.
-Let's look at the example from `/etc/sensu/agent.yml`:
+Here's an example from `/etc/sensu/agent.yml`:

 {{< highlight yml >}}
 ---